epogrebnyak/abacus/README.md

 ```
 ## Accounting equations

-Accounting known to be difficult to grasp and can take a while before the big picture clicks on you.
+Accounting known to be difficult and[can take a while to grasp.
-Perhaps this equation can make learning a bit shorter:
+Perhaps this equation can [make learning a bit shorter](https://www.reddit.com/r/Accounting/comments/137e3lz/i_plan_on_pursuing_a_bachelors_in_accounting_soon/jitcu6g/?context=3):

 ```
 Assets + Expenses = Capital + Liabilites + Income   (1)
 ```

-This is [expanded accounting equation][eq], which is slightly less advertised
+This is an [expanded accounting equation][eq], which is slightly less advertised
 than its reduced form, [an accounting identity](https://en.wikipedia.org/wiki/Accounting_identity):

 ```